English 250: Advanced Oral and Written Communication

 F = Less than 60

+This policy does not distinguish between excused and unexcused absences except for athletes or other students with official university responsibilities.
 For athletes, students who provide documentation for absences related to athletic competitions will be excused for all such absences.
 Student athletes can also miss two more class periods throughout the semester without a grade penalty.
 If you have three or more unexcused (non-athletic) absences throughout the semester, then all your absences will be counted toward the attendance policy.

 Students with Disabilities